IshaB/isha-website/content/authors/admin/_index.md

 ---
 Hi there!

 My name is Isha and I am a recent Postdoctoral Fellow from the Digital Civil Society Lab and the Department of Communication at Stanford University.
 I am interested in studying the emerging impacts of AI technologies and infrastructures on our economic, social, and environmental futures.

+Updates:

-I am currently developing a new project that will examine upcoming AI infrastructures along India's coastline between 2026-30 - if your organization or department is interested in hosting me as an affiliate researcher, please get in touch (b.isha.ravi at gmail.com).
+Affiliation: I am currently developing a new project that will examine upcoming AI infrastructures along India's coastline between 2026-30 - if your organization or department is interested in hosting me as an affiliate researcher, please get in touch (b.isha.ravi at gmail.com).

+Job Search: I am currently actively searching for research positions.
+Please get in touch if you have openings!

+Consulting: I am available for consulting with civil society, government, and industry groups at the intersection of gender, technology, and work.
+This can take several forms, such as conducting landscape reviews of key topics, developing resources and workshops, and guiding messaging strategies.

+Writing and speaking: I am looking for opportunities to share my research work and field insights through public-facing writing and speaking - please get in touch if you'd like me to write for your magazine, blog, paper, or join a podcast.

+***

 I am an expert researcher with experience spanning academia, policy, advocacy, organizing, and industry.
 I use a range of (qualitative, quantitave, and participatory) methodologies to investigate fundamental research questions, analyze policy developments, offer community-centered support, and conduct user research for products and services.
 I take a people-centered approach in my work, and my strong interdisciplinary background lets me apply ideas and insights from a variety of fields to solve problems.